USCGC Westwind: History

 The ship's keel was laid at Western Pipe & Steel, San Pedro, California, USA, on 24 August 1942.
 It was launched from San Pedro on 31 March 1943, and commissioned as the USS Westwind (AGB-6) on 18 September 1944.
 On 21 February 1945 the ship was transferred to the Soviet Union and renamed Severni Polius (North Pole, Северный Полюс).

 On 19 December 1951, the ship was returned to the United States Coast Guard, and recommissioned as the Westwind on 22 September 1952 after a refit.
 Starting 30 September 1954, the ship participated in a 121-day Arctic cruise, returning to New York Harbor, Brooklyn Navy Yard.
 In 1955 the Westwind called at Bouvetøya in the Southern Ocean at the request of the South African government.
 Between 1956 and 1957, the ship was engaged in DEWLINE support Operations in the Arctic.

 In 1962, the ship was part of SUNEC '62 - hull stress tests conducted for the design of future Icebreakers.
 In 1964 the Westwind arrived in the area of United States Coast Guard LORAN Station Cape Atholl, Greenland, returning from this Arctic cruise on 18 August of that year.
 On 22 June 1966 the ship crossed the Arctic Circle at 52N 03W on SUNEC66 Supply Northeast Command out of Thule, Greenland.
 On 3 March 1967, as part of Deep Freeze 67, the ship crossed the Antarctic Circle at 67S 36W and assisted Navy Seabees building a scientific station on Palmer Peninsula.
+In March and April 1969 and March and April 1970, Westwind broke ice on the Great Lakes to hasten the start of the shipping season there.
 From June to September 1970 the ship was on Arctic East Deployment.

 Between 1974 and 1975 the ship underwent an extensive refit to strengthen the bow, replace engines, change propeller shafts, and received a new "Icebreaker Red" paint scheme.
 From 1975 to 1981 the ship's homeport was Milwaukee, Wisconsin.
 During this period the ship embarked on Summer North Trips to the Arctic Circle via Montreal, St. John's, Newfoundland, and on to Thule, Greenland for summer breakouts.

 On 13 December 1977, during a preliminary test run for Winter Breakouts in the Great Lakes, it ran aground at Seven Foot Shoals, near the entrance to St. Mary's River, Lake Huron.
 The resulting 64 by 2 ft gash and bent propeller shaft was repaired at a dry dock in Montreal over a period of 4 months.
 The summer of 1978 saw another Arctic trip, doing mapping and marine science along the northeastern coast of Greenland.
 On 29 August 1979 [Coast Guard Day], again in the Arctic, the Westwind reached 83.45 degrees North Latitude, the farthest any U.S. surface vessel had ever penetrated.